Juan Williams: Television

-Williams is the recipient of an Emmy Award for his work in television documentary writing and has earned critical praise for a series of television documentaries including Politics: The New Black Power, A. Philip Randolph: For Jobs and Freedom, Civil Rights and The Press, Riot to Recovery and Dying for Healthcare.
+Williams is the recipient of an Emmy Award for his work in television documentary writing and has earned critical praise for a series of television documentaries including Politics: The New Black Power, A. Philip Randolph: For Jobs and Freedom, Civil Rights and The Press, Riot to Recovery, and Dying for Healthcare.

 Williams' 1988 book, Eyes on the Prize: America's Civil Rights Years, 1954–65, was written with the Blackside production team as a companion to the first season of the PBS series Eyes on the Prize.
 His 2003 book, This Far by Faith, is also a companion to a PBS series.

 Williams is a contributor to a number of national magazines, including Fortune, The New Republic, The Atlantic Monthly, Ebony magazine, TIME and GQ and frequents a wide range of television programs including ABC's Nightline, Washington Week on PBS, and The Oprah Winfrey Show.

-Williams has spoken at the Smithsonian's celebration of the 50th anniversary of the Supreme Court's Brown v.
+Williams spoke at the Smithsonian's celebration of the 50th anniversary of the Supreme Court's Brown v.
 Board of Education decision, which ended legal segregation in public schools, and was selected by the United States Census Bureau as moderator of its first program beginning its 2010 effort.
 He has received honorary doctorates from Lafayette College, Wittenberg University, and Long Island University, among other institutions.

 Criticism

 In October 1991 Williams was accused of sexual harassment by four female Washington Post colleagues.
-His colleagues recalled him making sexually suggestive comments about them.
+His colleagues recalled his making sexually suggestive comments about them.
 William published an article apologizing for his comments.

 A February 2013 column written by Williams for The Hill was found to contain content that had been plagiarized.
-Williams asserted that a researcher was responsible for the plagiarism and that he himself had been unaware of it.
+Williams asserted that a researcher was responsible for the plagiarism, and that he himself had been unaware of it.

 Personal life

 Williams married Susan Delise in July 1978.
 They are the parents of one daughter, Rae, and two sons, Antonio ("Tony") and Raphael ("Raffi").
 Tony, who was a Senate page and intern for GOP Senator Strom Thurmond from 1996 to 1997, was a speechwriter and legislative correspondent for Republican Senator Norm Coleman from 2004 to 2006; in 2006, Tony ran unsuccessfully for a seat on the Council of the District of Columbia, losing to Tommy Wells.
 The younger son, Raffi, studied anthropology and played lacrosse at Haverford College, his father's alma mater in Pennsylvania.
 He has worked for the House Rules Committee and as the communications director for Michigan Republican Dan Benishek's successful 2012 congressional campaign, and was a deputy press secretary for the Republican National Committee.
 Raffi served as press secretary to former Secretary of Housing and Urban Development Ben Carson.

 Williams is the grandfather of twin girls, Pepper and Wesley.

 Williams has described himself as "a black guy with a Hispanic name", and identifies as Afro-Panamanian.
+He is an Episcopalian.

 Williams has been active on the Haverford College Board of Managers, in the Aspen Institute Communications and Society Program, and in the Washington Journalism Center.
 He sits on the board of directors of the New York Civil Rights Coalition.